Batsford (card game)

-Batsford is a patience or card solitaire similar to Klondike except that it uses two decks instead of one.
+Batsford is a solitaire card game similar to Klondike except that it uses two decks instead of one.
 The cards are turned up one at a time during a single pass through the deck, and there is also a reserve pile available for a single King.

 Rules

 The object of this game is to move all cards to the foundations.
 There are eight foundations that build up from Ace to King in suit, (e.g. A♣, 2♣, 3♣, 4♣...)

 There are ten dêpôts in the tableau ranging from one to ten cards long, and which build down in alternating colors, (e.g. 10♠, 9♥, 8♠, 7♦...)
 Cards in the tableu can be moved to a foundation or onto another tableau stack.
 Only a King can be moved to an empty space.

 The layout also includes a single reserve pile where a single King can be held.

 The stock is turned up one card up at a time.
 The topmost card can be moved to the foundations or the tableau.
 Only one pass is allowed through the deck, making this an extremely hard game to win.